izakqk/ArchLinux-Installation/CONFIG.md

 Edit `/etc/locale.gen`, uncomment your locale (e.g. `en_US.UTF-8 UTF-8`), then run `locale-gen`.
 Create `/etc/locale.conf` with `LANG=en_US.UTF-8` inside it.

 If you set a non-US keyboard layout back in Phase 3, make it persist after reboot by creating `/etc/vconsole.conf` with `KEYMAP=de` (or whatever code you used) inside it.
+If you do this, regenerate the initramfs so it picks up the change: `mkinitcpio -P`.

+You generally don't need to touch the initramfs otherwise — `mkinitcpio` already ran automatically when `pacstrap` installed the kernel.
+It only needs regenerating by hand later if you set up LVM, disk encryption, or RAID after the fact.

 Set a hostname: `echo myhostname > /etc/hostname`.
 Then add matching entries to `/etc/hosts` so the system resolves its own name correctly: